-Learning to know about myself was a big consequence of realising how important is my time.
+Learning to know about myself was a significant consequence of realising how important is my time.
 I use it to enjoy these simple things.
 But those small things are the things I like.

 This is where it gets tricky for me.

-I know which are my day-to-day small joys and what adds value to my time.
+I know which are my small day-to-day joys and what adds value to my time.
 I rather spend time by myself than with someone who adds no real value to it.
-There is no point and I consider it a waste of time.
-That is why I’ve taken the time to know myself, so in the future, I can really focus on my goals, how I can become better and how can I serve others.
+There is no point, and I consider it a waste of time.
+That is why I’ve taken the time to know myself, so in the future, I can focus on my goals, how I can become better and how can I serve others.